croaky/webstack/README.md

-# micro
+# webstack

-Playing with micro web frameworks on various hosting platforms
+Prototypes with various languages, frameworks, and hosting platforms.